 How did you find the relocation process?
 What was the toughest part for you?
 Finding a flat, getting a visa, finding work?

-Thankfully due to Expats In Wonderland we had our flat within 2 weeks of landing in Berlin and visa sorted within a month.
+Thankfully due to Expats In Wonderland we rented our flat within 2 weeks of landing in Berlin and sorted our visas out within a month.
 We took 6 months off to take an intensive Deutsch course, before looking for work.
 I suppose that was the hardest part.
 I found work quickly after finishing up the course and Oliver is now working in Music Copyright aside from his label work.

 Which neighbourhood have you chosen to live in and why?
 Did you consider other areas?